Graduate & Continuing Education - M.S. Facilities Management

 The mission of the MSFM is to give students the knowledge and skills to become creative problem solvers and thus to succeed in a variety of senior facilities management and leadership positions.
 The program forges home the idea that good ideas are not enough and that implementation is what separates excellence in management and leadership from mediocrity.

 and in doing so provide current and prospective facilities managers with the personal, interpersonal, and group skills necessary to implement creative ideas and thus reduce the gap between good ideas and accepted practices.
+Both programs are offered on alternate weekends in executive format.

 The Master of Science Degree in Facilities Management (MSFM) was developed to prepare students for Facilities Management, Facilities Engineering, Plant Operation and Manufacturing positions in the facilities industry.
 The program was created to assist the person who seeks to refine his/her management skills as they relate to the Facilities Industry.
 It provides students with the knowledge and skills necessary to succeed in a variety of senior facilities management and leadership positions.
 This 31 credit, ten course executive program is offered in a 17 month format on alternate Friday evenings and Saturdays.